-"Member" means an active member of the Direct Sellers Association and does not include a Supplier Member or an Affiliate Member.
+"Member" means a business entity that utilizes a Direct Selling distribution system to market its products and is an active member of the Direct Sellers Association and does not include a Supplier Member or an Affiliate Member.

 "Offer" means any solicitation of, or communication or interaction with a Consumer by a Member or a Salesperson, either in writing or orally, directly or by telemarketing, the Internet, text message or any other form of electronic communication or direct mail.